dgis/emu48android/ReadMe.txt

 The Eric's Real scripts ("real*.kml" and "real*.bmp") are embedded in this application with the kind permission of Eric Rechlin.

 TODO
+- But in the MRU (the MRU is not always well refreshed)
 - Issue with random settings in Android 4.4 emulator
 - Add a separation between the pixels (Suggestion from Jaime Meza)
 - Sometimes the "busy" annunciator gets stuck